Mikel-MG/PyCOILS/README.md

 * The classic COILS program computes, for each residue, the highest score among different possible registers and windows.
 PyCOILS' *allframe* mode provides not only the *best* score, but the best score for every frame separately.
 This is useful to a) automatically detect discontinuities in the heptad register, and b) detect coiled-coil sequences with multiple potential registers.

 ![alt text](./examples/figures/allframe_MYH1_HUMAN.png)

-## Instructions

-There is an [example notebook](./examples/examples.ipynb) that illustrates how to use the program and its features.

 ## Future work